 Explicit cost is less than opportunity cost as opportunity cost also has implicit cost covered under it.
 Resultant, accounting profits are more than economic profits.

 The above explanations should clearly indicate how to compare one option to another when resources are scarce.
-All decisions in finance and to extend it further, even in life are relative.
+All decisions in finance and life are relative.
 The biggest hindrance in calculating opportunity cost for each option is time.
-Business decisions have to be taken quickly within a timeframe due to changing scenarios.
-If the exact information by prior information is not available, understanding the trend of costs for each option is difficult.
+Business decisions have to be taken quickly within a time-frame due to their dynamic nature.
+If the exact information is not available, understanding the trend of costs for each option is difficult.
 In such a scenario, experienced managers and decision making comes in handy.

 Project evaluation has to be done on the basis of accurate accounting.
 Such accounting might not be available for new events or unforeseen circumstances.